Measuring Epistemic Humility in Multimodal Large Language Models: Experiments

 \subsection{Error Analysis}

 To better understand why MLLMs fail in certain scenarios, we conduct a qualitative error analysis.
-By visualizing the errors made by Qwen2.5-VL on HumbleBench (Figure~\ref{fig:error_example}), which achieves high accuracy on both HumbleBench and HumbleBench-GN, we can identify specific failure modes.
+By visualizing the errors made by Qwen2.5-VL on HumbleBench (Figure~\ref{fig:error_example}), which is one of the strongest models on the original setting but drops sharply under the noise-image settings in Table~\ref{tab:setting_acc}, we can identify specific failure modes.

-A primary failure mode is the model's inability to select the ``None of the above'' option, as shown in Questions 1-4.
+A primary failure mode is the model's inability to select the ``None of the above'' option, as shown in Questions 1--4.
 For instance, in Question 1, the object on the table is clearly a loaf of bread, not a sandwich.
-But the model hallucinates the presence of one sandwich, choosing option A instead of correctly abstaining with E. Similarly, in Question 4, the woman is obviously sitting beside the chairs, but the model incorrectly infers that she is sitting on them, constituting a clear relation hallucination.
+However, the model hallucinates the presence of one sandwich, choosing option A instead of correctly abstaining with E. Similarly, in Question 4, the woman is obviously sitting beside the chairs, but the model incorrectly infers that she is sitting on them, constituting a clear relation hallucination.
 Question 5 highlights a failure in fine-grained discrimination; the model is misled by a visually ambiguous poster on the wall, mistaking it for a television and thus failing a simple counting task.

 Finally, Question 6 showcases a critical breakdown in visual faithfulness from our noise-image experiment.
 With no meaningful visual information, a faithful model should select ``None of the above''.
 Instead, Qwen2.5-VL predicts that the sky is ``Grey''.
 We argue this occurs because, in the absence of visual grounding, the model reverts to the parametric knowledge of its language backbone.
 It relies on strong linguistic priors, associating ``sky'' with common colors like ``grey'' or ``blue'', thereby fabricating an answer completely untethered from visual reality.